The Sphinx Public Data Release: Forward Modelling High-Redshift JWST Observations with Cosmological Radiation Hydrodynamics Simulations: Discussion

 \subsubsection{Comparison with hydrodynamic simulations}

 Over the past decade, large suites of cosmological hydrodynamics simulations \citep[e.g.][]{Vogelsberger2014,Dubois2014,Schaye2015} have been run that can reproduce many of the observational properties and the diversity of galaxies at low-redshift.
 Because the subgrid models are tuned to reproduce the low-redshift galaxy population, if is often the case that the models differ at high-redshift.
-Thus JWST observations are a crucial ingredient for differentiating between galaxy formation models.
+Thus JWST, observations are a crucial ingredient for differentiating between galaxy formation models.
+In general, these hydrodynamic simulations have much larger volumes compared to \sphinx{} due to the computational demands of on-the-fly radiative transfer.
+Therefore, they capture the brighter end of the UV luminosity function in a regime where our current work cannot make predictions.
+Hence they represent a complementary view of the high-redshift Universe.

 \cite{Vogelsberger2020} recently presented UV and H$\alpha$ luminosity functions for multiple dust models for galaxies in the { IllustrisTNG} simulations.
 In comparison to our work, due to the much higher spatial resolution and mass resolution of \sphinx{} compared to { IllustrisTNG}, as well as ISM modelling, we find burstier star formation histories.
 This results in an increased scatter in the relation between UV magnitude and stellar mass.
 For example, at $M_{\rm UV}=-18$, we find a scatter of $\sim0.5$~dex in stellar mass compared to \cite{Vogelsberger2020} where the value is typically $\lesssim0.2$~dex.
 Our value is in much better agreement with observations \citep{Song2016}, even if the normalization of \sphinx{} is offset in this relation.
 Because { IllustrisTNG} does not model the ISM, H$\alpha$ luminosities are painted on to star particles in order to predict an H$\alpha$ luminosity function.
 Hence their predictions are not properly modulated by the different ISM conditions (e.g. gas temperature, density, metallicity contrast between dust and stars, LyC escape fraction, diffuse ionized gas, etc., see \citealt{Tacchella2022}) that impact H$\alpha$ emission.
 Similar to the UV luminosity function, their model will predict significantly less scatter than ours for a given star formation rate.